Macron Condemns Killing Of French Aid Workers In Ukraine - UrduPoint

 Foreign Minister Stephane Sejourne added: "Russia will have to answer for its crimes."

-Ukranian officials said that two French nationals were killed and three other foreigners wounded on Thursday in Beryslav, near the southern Ukrainian city of Kherson.
+Ukrainian officials had said two French nationals were killed and three other foreigners wounded on Thursday in Beryslav, near the southern Ukrainian city of Kherson.

 Ukrainian police said they had died as a result of a drone attack.